These guides are AI-generated educational summaries — not legal or medical advice.

 Omitting the in-service injury or trauma connection

-Why: DC 5010 requires the arthritis to be due to trauma.
+DC 5010 requires the arthritis to be due to trauma.
 If the nexus between your current arthritis and the specific in-service injury is not clearly stated, the claim may fail on service connection - not just rating level.

-Do this instead: Bring service treatment records documenting the original injury.
+Instead: Bring service treatment records documenting the original injury.
 Be prepared to describe the injury, when it happened, how it was treated in service, and how your arthritis progressed from that point forward.

 Impact: Service connection threshold - affects eligibility, not just rating percentage